frenck/spook/documentation/integrations/lovelace.md

 To resolve the raised issue, go to Settings > Dashboards > Resources and remove or correct these resources.
 Spook will automatically remove the repair issue once the issue is fixed.

+### Duplicate dashboard resources

+The same resource can be listed more than once, and nothing in Home Assistant stops it: every resource you add is handed a fresh ID without anybody checking what it points at.

+The usual way in is updating a custom card.
+The new version wants a new cache-busting URL, so `/local/some-card.js?v=1` gains a neighbour at `?v=2` instead of being edited.
+Both stay.
+The browser treats two URLs as two files and loads both, the card tries to register itself twice, and the second attempt throws.
+What you see is a broken card, which sends you looking at the card rather than at the resource list.

+Spook raises a repair issue naming each resource that appears more than once, and the URLs involved where they differ.

+For a resource served from `/local/` or `/hacsfiles/` the path is a file on disk, so two URLs differing only in their query string are the same file and are reported as duplicates.

+For any other resource, only an exact repeat counts.
+A query string on somebody else's server can be the difference between two genuinely different files, and Spook is not going to guess that it is not.

+To resolve the raised issue, open **Settings** > **Dashboards** > **Resources** and remove the copies you no longer need.
+Spook will automatically remove the repair issue once the issue is fixed.

 ## Feature requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).